Frequently asked questions for Practising Certificate renewal

 For more information is available on the declaring yourself as non-practising page.

 For some reason your renewal has been flagged.
 This could be for financial or another reason.
 Our team will need to review if there is any reason why your PC wasn’t renewed automatically.
 This review should happen within one week of your renewal declaration.
+Its been flagged in our system and we will be in touch with you once it’s sorted.

+No, you don’t.
 Only your practising certificate and annual declaration are a yearly requirement.

 Your registration as a social worker stays valid – unless something happens to cancel it, or you choose to apply to the SWRB Board to cancel it yourself.